franciscofeo/newrelic-observability/README.md

 # Monitoring and Observability with Prometheus and New Relic

 The application will run in `localhost:8080`.

-The grafana username and password is `admin`.
+Grafana username and password is `admin`.

 ### Grafana Screenshots